managed-prototypes/process/README.md

 - Telegram Notification for new PRs (but will there ever be outside collaborators?)
 - Check and Build for PRs (but will there ever be outside collaborators?)
-- Automatically create and destroy services in DO (Terraform?)
 - domain and a collection of subdomains, 1 per prototype
 - e2e testing (cypress) (in k8s)
 - integration tests (with testcontainers)